amadeu01/study/_posts/2025-09-04-tech-roadmap.md

 * **AI-Driven Validation:** "I will describe a deep learning task (e.g., 'sentiment analysis of text reviews').
 Ask me to propose a high-level neural network architecture for it (e.g., what kind of layers I would use, like Embedding and LSTM).
 Challenge my choices and ask me to justify them."
 Framework Comparison: "I'm starting a new deep learning project.
 Compare TensorFlow and PyTorch in terms of their learning curve, community support, and deployment options."
 AI-Driven Validation: "I will describe a deep learning task (e.g., 'sentiment analysis of text reviews').
 Ask me to propose a high-level neural network architecture for it (e.g., what kind of layers I would use, like Embedding and LSTM).
 Challenge my choices and ask me to justify them."

+## V. The Sentinel's Watch (IoT & Network Security) 📡

+This path focuses on securing networks and the growing world of Internet of Things (IoT) devices.
+The approach is strictly ethical: you learn to attack systems to build better defenses for them. **All activities must be conducted on networks you own or have explicit, written permission to test.**

+### **Knowledge Map & Evolutionary Steps**

+#### **Level 1: Foundational (The Network Mapper)**

+* **What to Study:**
+    * **Network Fundamentals:** How Wi-Fi works (802.11 standards), MAC vs. IP addresses, subnets.
+    * **Wi-Fi Security Protocols:** The differences between WEP, WPA, WPA2, and WPA3.
+    * **Common Attack Concepts:** What is a **Wi-Fi Deauthentication attack**?
+(It's a denial-of-service attack where an attacker spoofs messages to disconnect users from a network, often as a prelude to another attack).
+    * **Introductory Tools:** Using tools like `nmap` for network discovery and port scanning.
+* **How to Use AI to Evolve:**
+    1.  **Conceptual Clarity:** "Act as a network security instructor.
+Explain how a Wi-Fi deauthentication attack works, and what its primary purpose is in a penetration test.
+Focus on how to detect such an attack."
+    2.  **Tool Explanation:** "Provide a simple `nmap` command to scan my own local network to see which devices are connected.
+Explain what each part of the command does and what the output (e.g., open ports) signifies."
+* **AI-Driven Validation:** "I'm going to tell you a Wi-Fi security protocol (e.g., 'WPA2').
+Your role is to ask me about its known vulnerabilities and how WPA3 improves upon them.
+Critique my answer for technical accuracy."

+#### **Level 2: Application (The Vulnerability Hunter)**

+* **What to Study:**
+    * **Penetration Testing Hardware:** Understanding the tools of the trade.
+        * **Wi-Fi Adapters:** Cards capable of monitor mode and packet injection (e.g., Alfa Networks series).
+        * **Specialized Hardware:** Devices like the WiFi Pineapple, Hak5 gear, and the **Flipper Zero**.
+        * **DIY Platforms:** Using a **Raspberry Pi** with software like Kali Linux as a portable testing device.
+    * **Common Network Mistakes:**
+        * Weak or default passwords on routers and devices.
+        * Outdated firmware with known vulnerabilities.
+        * Unnecessary open ports and services (e.g., Telnet, FTP).
+        * Lack of network segmentation (e.g., IoT devices on the same network as sensitive computers).
+    * **Securing Open Wi-Fi:** How do you protect users on a guest network?
+Through **Client Isolation** (prevents users from seeing each other), a **Captive Portal** (for authentication/terms of service), and **Content Filtering**.
+* **How to Use AI to Evolve:**
+    1.  **Hardware Use Cases:** "Explain the ethical use case for a Flipper Zero in a network security audit.
+How can its features (like Sub-GHz, NFC, Wi-Fi) be used to test a client's physical and wireless security?"
+    2.  **Problem Solving:** "Act as a security consultant.
+A small business has a single, open guest Wi-Fi network for both customers and their own office computers and printers.
+Describe the top 3 risks and suggest a plan to fix them."
+* **AI-Driven Validation:** "I'm going to describe a common network misconfiguration (e.g., 'A smart TV is on the same network as the company's file server').
+Your job is to ask me to explain the specific risk and the principle of network security that would fix it (in this case, segmentation)."

+#### **Level 3: Mastery (The Security Strategist)**

+* **What to Study:**
+    * **Automated Scanning:** Using projects like **Bjorn** on a Raspberry Pi to automate reconnaissance and vulnerability discovery on an authorized network.
+This helps quickly find low-hanging fruit.
+    * **The Penetration Test Report:** This is a crucial professional skill.
+A good report includes:
+        1.  **Executive Summary:** A non-technical overview for management.
+        2.  **Scope & Objectives:** What was tested and what the goals were.
+        3.  **Methodology:** A description of the tools and techniques used.
+        4.  **Findings:** A detailed list of all vulnerabilities discovered, each with a **Severity Rating** (e.g., Critical, High, Medium, Low).
+        5.  **Evidence:** Screenshots or logs proving the vulnerability exists.
+        6.  **Remediation Plan:** Clear, actionable steps the client must take to fix each vulnerability.
+    * **Advanced IoT Security:** Analyzing firmware, identifying hardcoded backdoors, and understanding the specific communication protocols of IoT devices.
+* **How to Use AI to Evolve:**
+    1.  **Strategy & Reporting:** "Act as a Senior Penetration Tester.
+A client has hired us to test their corporate network.
+They have many new IoT devices (smart thermostats, security cameras).
+How would a tool like Bjorn on a Raspberry Pi fit into our testing methodology?
+Afterwards, provide me with a professional markdown template for the final report we would deliver to the client."
+    2.  **Risk Analysis:** "I've found a vulnerability: The client's smart security camera is using its default, publicly known password.
+Explain how you would write this up in a pentest report, including the severity rating, the potential business impact, and a clear recommendation for remediation."
+* **AI-Driven Validation (IoT Security Interview Prompt):**
+    * "Act as the Head of Security for a company that manufactures smart home devices.
+You are interviewing me for a Product Security Engineer role.
+I am the candidate.
+        Your task is to present me with a scenario: **'We are developing a new Wi-Fi-enabled smart lock.
+Your job is to create a threat model and initial penetration testing plan for this device before it goes to market.'**
+        As I explain my plan, you MUST:
+        1.  **Drill down on specifics.** If I say 'I'll test the mobile app,' you must ask, *'What specific vulnerabilities from the OWASP Mobile Top 10 are most relevant to a smart lock app?'*
+        2.  **Challenge my methodology.** If I focus only on the network, ask me, *'What about physical attacks?
+What if someone gains physical access to the device?'*
+        3.  **Ask for remediation advice.** If I find a flaw, ask me how I would advise the engineering team to fix it.
+        4.  **Conclude with a critique.** At the end of the simulation, assess my understanding of IoT security principles, my ability to think like an attacker, and my communication of risk.
+Provide 3 points for improvement."